Kinovarobotics/kinova-movo/movo_demos/launch/voice_nav/README.md

 The voice navigation demo uses the move_base node, a map and a microphone to command Movo to a certain position in said map.

-Prior to using the demo, you should map the environment in which Movo will naviguate.
+Prior to using the demo, you should map the environment in which Movo will navigate.
 Make sure the map is accurate and up to date to said location.
 Also, when mapping with Movo, it may drift and create some artifacts.
 These can be smoothened using Paint or Gimp to make a better, cleaner map.
-Bare in mind that if the map is too innacurate, the demo will not work.
-Also, keep in mind that Movo sees from its base only.
+Bear in mind that if the map is too innacurate, the demo will not work.
+Also, keep in mind that Movo detects from its base only.
 A table must be drawn in gimp for Movo to avoid it in real life.

 You should also install SpeechRecognition: 'pip install SpeechRecognition'